Nursing Degrees & Schools / DNAP

 Job and salary outlook for DNAPs

 Nurse anesthetists earn a median annual wage of $202,470, according to official figures from the U.S. Bureau of Labor Statistics (BLS).
-Demand for DNAPs is projected to grow by 45% between now and 2030.
+Demand for DNAPs is projected to grow by 40% from 2021 to 2031.